Roosevelt Campobello International Park

 Experience the larger park- over 1,158 ha (2,800 acres) of forest, bog, and seashore.
 Beautiful flower gardens, scenic trails, carriage roads, numerous picnic areas, seascape observation decks with magnificent vistas are all here to see and enjoy.
 Plus, there are four lighthouses, whale-watching tours on the Bay of Fundy, and plenty of birdwatching opportunities nearby.

-For a delicious break whether a meal or beverage, stop by the park's new restaurant, The Fireside, open Monday-Saturday for lunch and dinner and Sunday for brunch.
+For a delicious break whether a meal or beverage, stop by the park's restaurant, The Fireside, open Monday-Saturday for lunch and dinner and Sunday for brunch.

 The Roosevelt Campobello International Park is financed and administered jointly by Canada and the U.S. It was created to preserve the memory of Franklin and Eleanor Roosevelt and to honour the legacy of friendship between two great nations.